solution-loisir/markdown-it-eleventy-img/README.md

 The `alt`, the `src` and the optional `title` attributes are taken from the markdown token: `![alt](./source.ext "Title")`.

-It's important to note that setting `alt` or `title` properties in the `attributes` object will override these attributes on all markdown images which is likely not what you want.
+It's important to note that setting `alt`, `title`, `src` or `loading` properties in the `attributes` config object will have no effect on the markdown image output.
+These attributes have to be set on the markdown image token.

-Setting the `src` however as no effect.

-A warning will be logged in the console if any of these properties are set globaly.
+A warning will be logged in the console if any of these properties are set in the `attributes` config object.

 Here's an exemple of using the options object: